 Repeated trauma.
 As part of treatment, Michelle was asked to pick three incidents of abuse: one physical, another verbal, and the last sexual.
 She wrote about the events at home and brought it into the office.
 Surprisingly, she began each even by blaming herself for how things happened.
 She made her contribution equal to his desperate the level of escalation he achieved.
 She minimized his contribution and maximized hers.
 She was asked to rewrite the stories at her office and this time from a third-person perspective.
 The results were amazing.
 The stories were clearer, less confused, and much more balanced.

-Environment is everything.
+The environment is everything.
 Even though her husband had moved out of their home, it was clear Michelle was being triggered.
 He had created a toxic environment where everyone, especially her, walked on eggshells to avoid upsetting him.
-His narcissism was fed though her constant need to be aware of his moods and adjust her behavior accordingly.
+His narcissism was fed through her constant need to be aware of his moods and adjust her behavior accordingly.
 One misstep and he would become violently enraged.
 Michelle lived in survival mode with her fight or flight responses ready at all times.
 Naturally, she struggled to stop this response.

 Hot System Dominance.
 Michelle’s continual state of survival mode explained her initial symptoms and ongoing confusion.
 Her Sympathetic Nervous System (SNS) which accelerates her heart rate, constricts blood vessels, and raises blood pressure in order to maximize fuel availability is turned fully on.
 This manifests in defensive reactions, irrational thinking, inattentiveness, fidgetiness, anxiousness, and irritability.
 All of which explains her confusion and a diminished executive functioning of the brain.